NHS at 70: Launch of Digital Archive

 Listen to the first 12 oral histories in the NHS at 70 Digital Archive

 Explore the rich diversity of NHS history through people’s voices.
 These are a taster of the oral histories recorded by our volunteers in South Wales and Greater Manchester.
 To listen to the stories in full, register here and visit the Digital Archive.
 We will be adding to the Archive over the coming weeks.
-More than 140 interviews have already been collected by our fantastic team of volunteers and you can find out more about their work here.
+More than 140 oral history interviews have already been collected by our fantastic team of volunteers and you can find out more about their work here.

 Everybody has a story to tell about the unique place of the NHS in everyday life since 1948.
 Get in touch now to share your story.

 Charles Howe was born at Park Hospital, Trafford which was later to be the birthplace of the NHS

 During the Second World War, Park Hospital (now known as Trafford General Hospital) was taken over by the US Army and the local Conservative Club became the local hospital.
 Aged 11, Charles suffered a burst appendix and was admitted for surgery.
 He was later told he was treated with penicillin powder which had been donated by the Americans at Park Hospital – penicillin was not in production in the UK at that time.
 He was in hospital for VE Day (May 8 1945) and remembers shouting about the bombs dropping and asking why they weren’t going to the air raid shelter.
 His deep interest in science led him to join the NHS as a technician where he specialised in blood tests for haemophilia, later becoming a Laboratory Superintendent in Withington Hospital.
 He describes the many significant technological advances during his career and believes the most significant to have been non-invasive technology including the introduction of ultrasound and scanning techniques, ‘the results are just incredible’.